-As Subsequent Events to the year ended December 31, 2015, the Group announced material events and entered into material contracts as follows:
+During year ended December 31, 2016, the Group announced material events and entered into material contracts as follows:

-- Temporary reduction of Officers' salaries: Effective January 1, 2016, Officers collectively discounted the cash portion of their salaries by approximately \$50,000 per month in order to reserve cash.
-Officers agreed to do so until June 2016, at which time there would be an assessment of the needs of the Company on a go-forward basis.
-Officers have reserved the right to collect unpaid compensation either through stock at no less than \$0.50 per share or market rate if market rate is higher, or in cash against future liquidity events. - Resignation of Director: Reto Stadelmann resigned his position as a board member effective February 15, 2016. - Deferral of Unsecured Loans: The Group has reached an agreement with a series of unsecured lenders to defer payments on their loans effective January 1, 2016 through June 30, 2016.
-The total principal balance of these deferred loans as of January 1, 2016 was \$8.4 million.
-Any and all interest that accrues during this six-month period will be added to the principal balance effective June 30, 2016.
+Temporary reduction of Officers' salaries: Effective January 1, 2016, Officers collectively discounted the cash portion of their salaries by approximately \$50,000 per month in order to reserve cash.
+Officers agreed to do so until June 2016, at which time there would be an assessment of the needs of the Company on a goforward basis.
+Officers have reserved the right to collect unpaid compensation either through stock at \$0.50 per share or in cash against future liquidity events.
+Effective July 1, 2016, Officers continue to discount a cash portion of their salaries by approximately \$50,000 per month in order to reserve cash to be effective until December 31, 2016, at which time there would be an assessment of the needs of the company on a go forward basis.
+In consideration of the extension of the discounting on the cash portion of the salaries, Officers have reserved the right to collect unpaid compensation either through stock at market rate or in cash against future liquidity events.